 Fort Kochi is a western oasis of hippy cafes and shops, with loads of hotels of all classes and retains some of it Colonial past.
 We had a walk about and tried the local Sadhya traditional meal.
 This comprised of various bite size dishes on a banana leaf….again,very nice it was too!

 We also found an Italian Wood fired pizza place that did pizzas better than many we’ve had in Italy.
 And no Italians worked there!
 It was so good we went back twice.
-I’m afraid the pizzas in India are very poor, but we do struggle having Indian for every dinner and sometimes lunch too, so the good pizza was a very welcome change.
+I’m afraid the pizzas in India are very poor, but we do struggle having Indian for every dinner and sometimes lunch too, so the excellent pizza was a very welcome change.

 After my magical physio, we decided to get a taxi to Munnar in the mountains rather than cycle up.
-We would have done this regardless of my knee as the road is seriously busy, crazy , quite steep in places, is full of roadworks and its just too hot for that kind of cycle.
+We would have done this regardless of my knee as the road is seriously busy, crazy, quite steep in places, is full of roadworks and it’s just too hot for that kind of cycle.
 And we’re wimps.
 It was scary enough in a taxi and the 130km journey took around 5 hours and involved going around every bend on the wrong side of the road and then looking annoyed that a bus nearly hit you!
 There’s a lot of hooting and going around bends and lots of near misses.
 But no accidents yet, fortunately.

 Our taxi had turned up with a roof rack and wanted to put Tilly on top.
 Errr… That’s not happening, so after a lot of umming and arghing we took Tilly apart and squeezed her in with just enough room left for the driver to get his belly in front of the wheel.